cnak/cnak.github.io/_posts/2016-07-15-bdd-with-jasmine.md

 }
 {% endhighlight %}

-We've refactor this into smaller lines of code, now one may argue that perhaps it's not more readable.
-Then perhaps a little more refactoring is needed.
+We've refactor this into smaller lines of code.

+This was a short introduction to Jasmine and BDD.
+Jasmine comes with a lot of different matchers that can be viewed on the [homepage](http://jasmine.github.io/2.0/introduction.html), it can also be expanding with jasmine-jquery for DOM testing.